buildingSMART/IFC4.3.x-development/docs/properties/h/HasDefrost.md

 HasDefrost
 ==========

-has the heat exchanger has defrost function or not.
+Has the heat exchanger has defrost function or not.